Eman-Github/Document-Schema-Deployment/README.md

 5- Merge the pull request

-6- Check travis CI deployed successfully and the csv file is uppdated, the version is tagged (1.1.1) and new branch created automatically.
+6- Check travis CI deployed successfully and the csv file is updated, the version is tagged (1.1.1) and new branch created automatically.

 For Test env, it will update the versioning only in csv file for actionable flow document schemas